HyperviewHQ/hyperview_docs/documentation/product/catalog-management/index.md

 You can access the product catalog from Hyperview using the Catalog menu, which has dedicated pages for product models (*Catalog → Models*) and manufacturers (*Catalog → Manufacturers*).
 Both pages feature a searchable grid that lets you find records by Name.
 You can also sort and filter rows by specific column values.

 Power Users and above can add new manufacturers and models (including model properties and images).
-You can also {ref}`bulk update<Bulk-actions-doc>` assets' model and manufacturer values.
+You can also {ref}`bulk update<bulk-actions-doc>` assets' model and manufacturer values.

 ```{image} /product/catalog-management/media/catalog_manu.png
 :class: border-black